Adler Trumpf Junior: 1936 Trumpf Junior (1G) replaced by Trumpf Junior (1E)

 “Limousine” and “Cabrio-Limousine” bodies for the 1936 cars continued to come from Ambi-Budd while production of the four seater cabriolet bodies was split between Ambi-Budd and Karmann of Osnabrück.
 The stylish and more costly two seater cabriolet bodies came from various coachbuilders including Wendler of Reutlingen.

 Commercial

-In August 1939 Adler produced the 100,000th Trumpf Junior which by then had become by far the company's best selling car to date and, as things later turned out, of all time.
+In August 1939 Adler produced the 100,000th Trumpf Junior which by then had become by far the company's best selling car to that date and, as things later turned out, of all time.
 23,013 of the cars produced had been of the 1934-35 (1G) version, and by the time production came to a complete halt in 1941 Adler had added 78,827 of the 1936-41 (1E) version.

 Post-war auto-production revival aborted

 Like many German auto-makers, Adler emerged from the Second World War confronting many obstacles.
 It avoided having its factory plant crated up and sent by train to Moscow, unlike Opel, and it did not share in the fate of DKW and BMW of finding its principal plant in the Soviet occupation zone, cut off from control, customers and principal suppliers.
 However, its Frankfurt home base turned out to have been chosen as the focal point for the US occupation zone.
 The company's factory had been badly damaged in an air-raid on 24 March 1944, and after the war the site was commandeered by the US military so was no longer available to Adler.